-- Student Teachers may substitute for their own cooperating classroom teachers only.
-Substituting may take place for a maximum of three days; - The University Supervisor must be notified, in writing, in advance by the Cooperating Teacher of any requests for substituting by the student teacher candidate; - The student teacher must be willing to serve as a substitute. - Student Teachers must follow LEA guidelines concerning serving as a substitute.
+- 1. Student Teachers may substitute for their own cooperating classroom teachers only.
+Substituting may take place for a maximum of three days. - 2.
+The University Supervisor must be notified, in writing, in advance by the Cooperating Teacher of any requests for substituting by the student teacher. - 3.
+The student teacher must be willing to serve as a substitute. - 4.
+Student Teachers must follow PSU guidelines concerning serving as a substitute.

-D. Evaluation Policy
+D. Evaluation